islaytitans/alien/docs/src/GM/hod1.md

 - Bunks are bare, but has coffee and donuts

 ## Deck C - Health and Wellness Center

+- Contains large hydroponics garden but now over-grown with Living Proto-Hive

+### MUTHUR

+- Mainframe is dark and full of smoke - **-2 Observation**
+- Access terminal sites on a balcony over a coolant put
+- A charred black body is melted into the chair - Clerke - only identifiable by its partially melted ID card
+  - He was mid-transformation into an Abomination when he was torched (it was Stykes) **+1 Stress level**
+- Coolant Pit
+  - To reactivate MUTHUR the circuit breaker behind a locked panel at the bottom of the server coolant put must be flipped
+    - Someone must dive into the 4 degreee Celsius coolant and flip it **Heavy Machinery** taking 3 rounds
+    - Freezing p107 and Drowning p110
+  - MUTHUR will come back online and tell PCs anything they want to know
+- Mission Recorder
+  - MUTHUR has separate drive for [Project Ironfish](#ironfish)
+  - That drive also holds data to confirm tht the Cronus disappeared here 73 years ago and that the @meteor@ board aboard is the science boat the Cheiron
+  - **Observation -2** will reveal that the recorder is accessible through a panel beneath the terminal seat but will need to move the scorched corpse **+1 Stress level**

+### Life Support

+- Undamaged - two incubators and medical supplies.
+[Dr Webb is not here](#webb)

+### Medlab

+- Jar of Fireflies
+  - Horizontal transparent cylinder full of plasma energy dominates the room
+  - A lazer is refracted through it illuminating thousands of tiny phosphorus lifeforms - Hessdalen Lights
+  - Increase the radiuation levels to cause them to multiply
+  - Increase a second time will cause them to go dormant - food comma
+    - The same can be done with the Living Hive to buy the PCs time
+- Autodocs
+  - Two diagnostic machines p136
+- The Disk
+  - Disk containing Webb's research is on the counter - they were almost reproducing the 26 Draconis Strain
+  - They need to analyze a live Proto-Xenomorph to finish it see Catch of the Day Act 2 Event
+  - They were also close to finding a virus that will [kill the Living Proto-Hive](#weaponizing-the-virus)
+- Medical Log
+  - Webb's log can provide info relating to Clerke's Clues p28
+  - Also notes that the biomedchanoid beings (the perfected) appear to be blind to creatures in hypersleep
+- Experiments
+  - Several dead cell culture dishes are scattered around
+  - Some are Clerke's and Webb's necrotic virus and the others are partial successes reproducing 26 Draconis Strain p28
+- NDD Meds
+  - 5 doeses of Chil-X
+  - 2 doeses of NeuroTic

+### Warden Quarters, emergency cryosleep pods

+- Destroyed by a meteor strike but overgrown by tendrils of Living Proto-Hive
+- 3 of 6 cryosleep tubes can be salvaged with 1 Turn and **Heavy Machinery**

+### Recovery Room

+- Untouched room with beds

+### Hydroponics

+- Front wall of this 12m high steamy room is all viewport but fogged up
+- Plants have overgrown and mutated into a slimy black-resin jungle
+- Its a nesting ground for cocoons - Abominations that are undergoing metamorphosis into the Fulfremmen
+- Viewport
+  - Scaffolding on clouded viewport can be climbed
+  - If shot (Armor Rating 3) Explosive Decommpression p107
+- Vent to life support
+  - Vent to life support is here
+- Swaddling
+  - **Passive Mutant Abomination** p69 climbs the Chute entering the garden
+  - The Mutant vomits a black liquid, lays in it, and begins sticking back vegetation to its body -cocooning itself
+- Just Perfect
+  - If PCs linger here **Passive Fulfremmen** is birthed from a cocoon
+  - It won't attacked unless provoked - instead it will simply stare out of curiously

 ## Deck D